hamza-humaira/Restaurant-Management-System/README.md

 ## License

-This project is open source and available under the MIT License.
-(License)
+This project is open source and available under the [MIT License](LICENSE).

 ## Author